NLPLab-IUST/cross_target_stance_classification/README.md

   * sklearn 0.0
   * h5py 2.10.0

-you can use the following code to install all dependencies:
+you can use the following command to install all dependencies:

 ```